Just Shoot Me!: Dennis Finch

-He is also known to have a fear of owls from his mother's side.
+He is also known to have a fear of owls from his mother's side, though, ironically, he is friends with Kevin, who kept a pet owl in their shared apartment.
 He works as the executive assistant of Blush owner Jack Gallo, toward whom he has a slavish devotion (he once claimed he expected to be buried with Jack) and with whom he has a virtually telepathic rapport, enabling him to foresee Gallo's every need and provide answers to even his vaguest questions (e.g. "What's that song that I like?").
 He also has a seemingly mystical ability to tell when something sexual is happening or even being mentioned; for example, he was able to figure out that Maya and Elliot were in a relationship simply by mentally comparing Elliot's bite mark on an apple he was eating with a hickey on Maya's neck, as well as seemingly appearing to cross a massive distance across countries to appear in a room just as Maya was propositioned by a photographer.
 In season 4, he marries a supermodel, Adrienne (Rebecca Romijn), although she asks for a divorce in the same season.

 Highly intelligent, as a child he was able to hack into a German bank and steal $18,000 worth of Deutsche Mark as disclosed in season 3; he also reveals in the season 2 episode "Jack's Old Partner" that he is so adept at twisting tax laws to favor him that the previous year, the IRS paid him $20,000 not to grow corn.
 In Season 6, episodes 2 and 3, it is discovered that his entire personality is stolen from a girl he saw at college on his first day at the freshmen mixer, Betsy Frayne (Amy Sedaris).
 This is revealed when she ends up working as a security guard for Blush.

 Kevin Liotta

 The character of Kevin Liotta, portrayed by Brian Posehn on a recurring basis, was the mail guy at Blush and in the show's sixth season is discovered to be a cousin of film actor Ray Liotta.
 He is known for having an obsessive crush on Nina Van Horn, which often disturbed her.
 However, in one episode he develops a brief crush on Maya, about which she becomes disturbed after initially thinking when he was still interested in Nina that she should give him a chance.
 He is also found to be a very good operatic singer, which Jack discovers.
+Kevin is impoverished and has crippling low self-esteem, both of which Jack once tried to help him overcome, without success.
+He only buys plain rice for every meal and keeps an owl as a pet, which he feeds on rice "in a different bag".